 • “But they dress like a boy/girl, so why would they not use ‘he’/’she’ pronouns?”
 If you read that without getting confused, congratulations!
 You’ve just seen the “singular they” in action.
 Back to the question: Someone’s gender expression (how they present their gender through clothes, haircuts, accessories, etc.) can be completely different from their gender identity (their internal sense of their own gender, or what they know their gender to be).
 Typically, we expect people to dress feminine if they feel feminine, or to dress masculine if they feel masculine, but that’s not the case for everyone.
 We wouldn’t think a woman wearing jeans and a flannel isn’t actually a woman because she’s not in a dress and heels, so why would we think “clothes = gender identity” for other people?

-Kai River Blevins is a genderqueer/femme poet and community organizer.
-Originally from New York, Kai lives in Salem, Oregon where they organize with trans/queer-positive organizations like the Salem Social Justice Collective.
-They are also finishing up their degree in Political Science and Sociology online at the University at Colorado Denver.
-When Kai isn’t writing on their blog, Queer as Life, they love to read, color, cook delicious vegan food, and spend time with their loving partner and adorable fur-child, Sir Reginald, the Earl of Puppydom.
+Kai River Blevins is a genderqueer/femme poet, community organizer, and graduate student from western New York who now lives in Salem, Oregon.
+When Kai isn’t doing homework or writing on their blog, Queer as Life, they love to read, color, cook delicious vegan food, and spend time with their loving partner and adorable fur-child, Sir Reginald, the Earl of Puppydom.
 Follow them on Twitter @queeraslife